tatsontung/archlinux/README.md

-# Linux Workstation automation scripts
+# Workstations automation scripts

-Once cloning this repo, use the script
+Once cloning this repo, use those scripts to match your distros or os Warning : be carefull with the proxy configuration

 ## Debian && Ubuntu spec